Mortgage Approval with a TBD Property vs. Mortgage Pre-approval Letter

-is to avoid dealing with a lender with an internal guideline on top of VA, FHA, conventional, and USDA guidelines to prevent a last minute denial.
 The purchase process should always start with the pre-approval process by verifying assets, income, and credit.
 Loan Originators often have a different mortgage pre-approval process, which some are more meticulous than others.
-Just because a borrower has a mortgage pre-approval letter does not mean they qualify for a mortgage – the question that should be asked is, “How solid is my mortgage pre-approval letter?
+Just because a borrower has a mortgage pre-approval letter does not mean they are going to close on the loan.

 The TBD property mortgage approval is a way to have a rock solid pre-approval where income, assets, and credit are reviewed by an underwriter rather than a Mortgage Loan Originator.